Key Takeaways

 Meals and Breaks

-Virginia labor rules stress that workers must have a lunch period that lasts about (30) minutes when it’s arranged for workers under fifteen (15) to work for more than five (5) hours nonstop.
+Virginia law requires a 30-minute lunch break for employees under 15 years old who work more than five consecutive hours.
 Virginia does not require companies to offer breaks for employees that are sixteen (16) years or older.

 An owner who selects to provide a break of more than twenty (20) minutes is not responsible for paying wages for lunch times or other breaks if the worker is free to leave the place of work.
 As stated by federal law, breaks twenty (20) minutes or shorter naturally must be salaried.